Just what do athletes need in the way of nutrition?

 We all tend to eat too much fat, especially the fat from animals.
 There is a general need to cut down by eating less fried foods, chips, crisps, pastry etc., and take the extra calories from starchy foods.

-Found in wholemeal products, fruit, vegetables, nuts, beans, etc. Important for functioning of the gut and bowel.
+Found in wholemeal products, fruit, vegetables, nuts, beans, etc. Important for the functioning of the gut and bowel.
 The foods that contain fibre also contain many minerals and vitamins.

 Those people taking sufficient calories and a wide variety of foods should not have problems with vitamin deficiencies.
 However, some vitamins are important for energy production and care should be taken to ensure an adequate intake.